noman07022004/noman/1. Reverend Half Insanity/1. Base Version/2. Ai Edited/chapter 50.md

 **"Yes,"** Fang Ma replies, her gaze soft as she looks at Fang Yuan. **"It's good of you both to come and check on him.
 Are you ready to go to the academy?"** Fang Zheng nods. **"Yes, we were just leaving.
 Won't Sianer and Yao Le be going today?"** Fang Ma explains, **"They wanted to stay with Fang Yuan since he just woke up."**

-Just then, Fang Yuan’s eyes flutter open, and he whispers, his voice faint and dry, **"Mmm… W-water…"** Shen Cui reacts instantly, grabbing a nearby mug, filling it with water, and handing it to Fang Ma. **"Thank you, Shen Cui,"** Fang Ma says gratefully.
-She gently helps Fang Yuan sit up slightly so he can drink more easily.
-But as Fang Yuan’s gaze falls upon Shen Cui, a flicker of a dark memory crosses his mind… the coldness… the indifference… _his_ coldness towards Shen Cui…